veropetit/BeStarsMiMeS/01-SyntheticProfileCalculation.md

 s3div  T15000G40.mout hd6226_1.dsk 120.00 2.0 167000 65000
 ```

-As it turns out, Google Colab notebooks are able to run command line executable that lives on a mounted Google Drive (!!!!)
+As it turns out, Google Colab notebooks are able to run command line executable that lives on a mounted Google Drive (!!!!).

 Therefore, the Synth executables (downloaded 2022-07-09) are in the folder `01-Synth-calculations/Synth-codes`.
-The colab notebook [01-Synth calculations]() FIX LINK runs `s3div.Linux` in a loop over the stars in Part 1, using the information in the spreadsheet.
+The notebook [01-Synth calculations](https://github.com/veropetit/BeStarsMiMeS/blob/master/02-Synth_calculations.ipynb) runs `s3div.Linux` in a loop over the stars in Part 1, using the information in the spreadsheet.

 The output files (one per star in the sample) are in `01-Synth-calculations/Synth-diskint-spectra` folder of the Shared Drive.

+>NOTE: We are now working directly from the github.
+All outputs are still on the shared google drive.

 ## 4. Radvel shift and noise

 The next step is the apply a radial velocity correction (for each observation) and add statistical noise.
-The colab notebook [02-Synth_calculations](https://github.com/veropetit/BeStarsMiMeS/blob/master/02-Synth_calculations.ipynb) does this in Part 2.
+The notebook [01-Synth_calculations](https://github.com/veropetit/BeStarsMiMeS/blob/master/01-Synth_calculations.ipynb) does this in Part 2.

 The procedure is as follow:

 1. Read in the original spectrum for an observation
 2. Read in the rotationally broadened model spectrum that has been convolved with the instrument resolution by `s3div` already.
-WARNING: check the R value for the HARPS observation and modify the code accordingly?
+>WARNING: check the R value for the HARPS observation and modify the code accordingly?
-3. Shift the model by the appropriate radial velocity for that observation (`VradCorrected` in the spreadsheet).
+3. Shift the model by the appropriate radial velocity for that observation (`VradCorrected` in the `observations` spreadsheet).
 4. Split the observation into its orders (so this is assuming that the spectrum's orders have not been merged.
 If using a code that merges the order, then there should be an option to do this procedure in one swoop, instead of order by order.
 5. For each order, do the folloowing:
 	* a.
 Interpolate the shifted model spectrum to the wavelength grid of the observed spectrum